Wodan58/HET/README.md

 Install and start [DOSBox](https://www.dosbox.com).
 At the prompt type:
 `boot c:/HET_flop_image` or whatever.

-The version presented here can be build as follows:
+The version presented here can be build with these commands:

     cmake .
     cmake --build .